Gene Hackman

 Biography

 Eugene Allen Hackman (January 30, 1930 – c.
-February 17, 2025) was an American actor.
-In a career that spanned six decades, he received two Academy Awards, two British Academy Films Awards and four Golden Globes.
-Hackman's two Academy Award wins were for Best Actor for his role as Jimmy "Popeye" Doyle in William Friedkin's action thriller The French Connection (1971) and for Best Supporting Actor for his role as a villainous Sheriff in Clint Eastwood's Western film Unforgiven (1992).
-He was Oscar-nominated for his roles as Buck Barrow in the crime drama Bonnie and Clyde (1967), a college professor in the drama I Never Sang for My Father (1970), and an FBI agent in the historical drama Mississippi Burning (1988).
-Hackman gained further fame for his portrayal of Lex Luthor in Superman (1978) and its sequel Superman II (1980).
-He also acted in: The Poseidon Adventure (1972), Scarecrow (1973), The Conversation (1974), A Bridge Too Far (1977), Under Fire (1983), Power...
+February 18, 2025) was an American actor.
+Hackman made his credited film debut in the drama Lilith (1964).
+He later won two Academy Awards, his first for Best Actor for his role as Jimmy "Popeye" Doyle in William Friedkin's action thriller The French Connection (1971) and his second for Best Supporting Actor for playing a sheriff in Clint Eastwood's Western Unforgiven (1992).
+He was Oscar-nominated for playing Buck Barrow in the crime drama Bonnie and Clyde (1967), a college professor in the drama I Never Sang for My Father (1970), and an FBI agent in the historical drama Mississippi Burning (1988)....

 Known For